berberman/nvfetcher/README.md

 Each _package_ corresponds to a TOML table, whose name is encoded as table key, with two required fields and three optional fields in each table.
 You can find an example of the configuration file, see [`nvfetcher_example.toml`](nvfetcher_example.toml).

+### Keyfile

+You can specify nvchecker keyfile via command line option.
+For the format of this file, please refer to [nvchecker documentation](https://nvchecker.readthedocs.io/en/latest/usage.html#configuration-table).

 #### Nvchecker